weronikaabednarz/Staff-Management/README.md

 # Data Entry Form Project

-Window application for data entry:
+Window application for data entry form:
 - shows the entered data in the terminal,
 - verifies the entered data,
 - if there is an error or a closing option, a window pops up.